sonyarianto/twitter-bot/README.md

 - The column 'is_published_to_twitter' is used to detect that row/lines already published to Twitter, so the default should be 0 and after success published to Twitter then it will set to 1.<br>

 OK now let see the code.

+<h2>Credits:</h2>
+This project is using library from https://github.com/themattharris/tmhOAuth/